-In 2014 NiSource's net income decreased by 0.4% due to an increase in operation and maintenance costs and depreciation and amortization.
+Net income declined due to the increase in operation and maintenance costs, and higher depreciation and amortization expenses.

 NiSource believes that its long-term success lies in developing a portfolio that balances creating more efficiencies in its regulated utility operations while expanding its higher-growth gas transmission and storage businesses.

 In 2015 NiSource spun off its pipelines into a separately traded public company.
 The new company, Columbia Pipeline Group, included 15,000 miles of natural gas pipeline and 300 billion cu. ft. of storage, plus other midstream assets in the Marcellus and Utica shales.

 The company’s Columbia Transmission’s operations were located in Delaware, Kentucky, Maryland, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Virginia, and West Virginia, and Columbia Gulf’s operations are located in Kentucky, Louisiana, Mississippi, Tennessee, Texas, and Wyoming.

 NiSource will focus its business strategy on its core, rate-regulated asset-based businesses with most of its operating income generated from the rate-regulated businesses.
 NiSource’s utilities continue to move forward on core infrastructure and environmental investment programs supported by regulatory and customer initiatives across all seven states in which it operates.